 Perhaps Baij also tried to show the stark contrast between the otherwise music-and-dance-loving Santhals and ‘a world dominated by money and clock-time‘, that they have become part of!
 Call of the Mill as well as Santhal Family are reflective of the growing effects of industrialisation and urbanisation!
 In both sculptures, Ramkinker Baij used materials like concrete and laterite pebbles.

 Most art-historians have noted how Ramkinker’s sculptures, just like his choice of material, grow from the earth.
 It almost echoes Nandalal Bose’s philosophy.
-Bose had once instructed his students while sketching trees – that the stokes must start from the ground – for a tree grows from the earth and not the other way round!
+Bose had once instructed his students while sketching trees – that the strokes must start from the ground – for a tree grows from the earth and not the other way round!
 Sujata, the 11-feet tall, graceful sculpture too, uses cement-concrete as the main material.
 In fact, because of a Buddha-sculpture in close proximity, Bose suggested a pot to be added to this sculpture’s head!

 The Buddha :

 One of the many amazing things about Ramkinker Baij’s sculptures is how site-specific they are.
 They respond to the surroundings and the surroundings respond to the artwork!
 Similarly, as Buddha rests in meditative mood, you can spot “Sujata” walking towards him, just like in the story!
 It is because of the placement perhaps, that Tagore decided to call the female sculpture “Sujata”.
-As in the original story, Sujata the princess walks towards Buddha with a bowl of milk and rice as an offering.
-The incident becomes a turning point in the story as Siddhartha’s asceticism ends and Buddha-hood (enlightenment) begins!
+In the original story, Sujata the princess, walks towards Buddha with a bowl of milk and rice as an offering.
+The incident becomes a turning point in the story as Siddhartha’s asceticism ends and Buddha-hood (enlightenment) begins.
 However, the original Buddha sculpture by Rudrappa Hanji was destroyed in the late 1940s and so, Baij created an altogether new one, so that the Sujata narrative fell in place!